elenderg/PAL-1000/instruções de compilação.md

 `Scan the variable's name given the rider.`

-139. And these three little guys are used to spot "negative words" in decider headers:
+139. And these three little guys are used to spot "_negative words_" in decider headers:

 `To decide if any of some monikettes are negative words:`